wappsify/react-static-plugin-csp-meta-tags/README.md

 ### `policy: object`

 With this you can pass in your own custom policy, which will overwrite the default policy.
 Note that you can pass in either a string or an array of strings to each key in the policy object.

+### `crossorigin: 'anonymous' | 'use-credentials'`

+Default value: `undefined`

+You may pass in an optional crossorigin attribute for the scripts tags which will have `integrity` attributes appended to them.
+This is useful if your site is behind Basic Authorization, for example.
+By default, no `crossorigin` attribute is added at all!